hugocaillard/clearness/app/routes/__posts/02-clarity-language/01-iterate-on-lists.md

 <details>
 <summary>Hint</summary>

 A hint is probably not needed here, it's quite similar to the previous exercises.
-You will have to write a private function, let's call it `return-biggest` that will return the biggest of two numbers.
+You will have to write a private function, call it `return-biggest`, that will return the biggest of two numbers.
 Pass it to `fold` that will compare all of the items of the list versus the previous biggest.
 </details>

 <details>